 - Riverside setting.

-Why it’s awesome: The Hungarian Parliament Building is one of the most famous landmarks in Budapest.
+Why it’s awesome: If it’s your first time visiting Budapest then you may wonder what the awesome building sat on the river banks is.
+The Hungarian Parliament Building is one of the most famous landmarks in Budapest.
 Sitting on the edge of the Danube River, the cream and red architectural gem is a beautiful sight.
 Open since 1902 it is one of the biggest buildings in Hungary.
 Inside, there are more than 650 rooms (including two identical parliament halls), 10 courtyards, and 29 sets of stairs.

 The interiors are symmetrical and there’s lots of impressive artwork, statues, stained glass, and other decorative features.
 The striking Gothic Revival building also has Baroque and Renaissance elements.
 Topped with a mighty dome, the spires, turrets, and towers look especially fairytale-like when illuminated at night time, and the building casts gorgeous reflections on the shimmering waters of the Danube.